 Apart from merely getting a click, the primary objective of PPC marketing is getting a sale.
 A successful PPC ad attracts qualified leads to a specific landing page.
 That landing page is then responsible for the conversions of prospect customers into paying customers.
 Your landing pages ought to be optimized for PPC conversions by aligning the ad’s message with the message of your landing page.
 By maintaining consistency between your landing pages, ad copy and keywords, you should be able to enhance your conversion and click-through rates while reducing your CPC (cost-per-click).
 That means you should be in a position to generate more cash while also securing your budget.
 The message of your ad should be repeated on your landing page.
 You can also boost conversions by repeating the same message and call to action on your landing page.

 2. Use the Right Types of Keyword Matches and Change Them Over Time

 PPC advertising can be termed as a direct attribution marketing channel, while Google AdWords depends on user intent via keywords.
 Each time someone uses Google to type in a certain search query, AdWords displays ads depending on the relevancy of the search term as considered by the auction system; it then shows an ad accordingly.
-With a PPC campaign, an essential element is the keywords you apply and also the type of modifiers you use for those words.
+With a PPC campaign, an essential element is the keywords you apply as well as the type of modifiers you use for those keywords.
 Keyword matches are of four types: broad match, broad match modifier, phrase match, and exact match.
 All match types are tradeoffs between relevancy and impressions from one another.

 3. Optimize For Negative Keywords